Global Existence and Vanishing Dispersion Limit of Strong/Classical Solutions to the One-dimensional Compressible Quantum Navier-Stokes Equations with Large Initial Data: Appendix

 it follows from (\ref{5.3}) that

 Then system (\ref{2.22}) is a direct consequence of (\ref{5.2}) and (\ref{5.4}).
 This finishes the derivation of (\ref{2.22}).

 \bigbreak

-The research of Zhengzheng Chen is supported by the National Natural Science Foundation of China under contract 12171001 and the Natural Science Foundation of Anhui Province under contract 2008085QA07.
+The research of Zhengzheng Chen is supported by the National Natural Science Foundation of China under contract 12171001 and the Support Program for Outstanding Young Talents in Universities of Anhui Province under contract gxyqZD2022007.
 The research of Huijiang Zhao is supported by the National Natural Science Foundation of China under contract 11731008.
 This work is also partially supported by a grant from Science and Technology Department of Hubei Province under contract 2020DFH002.